hyung-hwan/hawk/README.md

 An integer can be prefixed with 0x, 0, 0b for a hexa-decimal number, an octal number, and a binary number respectively.
-For a hexa-decimal number, letters from A to F can form a number case-insenstively in addition to numeric digits.
+For a hexa-decimal number, letters from A to F can form a number case-insensitively in addition to numeric digits.

 - `0xA1`   # 161
 - `0xB0b0` # 45232